tundish/turberfield-dialogue/turberfield/dialogue/doc/battle.rst

 Roles
 =====

-Turberfield's rehearsal proceeds despite any unmatched entities.
+By default, Turberfield's rehearsal proceeds despite any unmatched entities.
 The lines will not be voiced for unmatched parts.
+If you want to be strict about only playing fully-cast scene files, you can specify that with an option.

-In the case that none of the entities in the scene can be cast, the entire scene is skipped.
+In either case, if *none* of the entities in the scene can be cast, the entire scene is skipped.

 An extra dimension to the casting of entities is the concept of `roles`.
 When roles are attached to an entity declaration it means that the